g-mack-numcalc/cot-4500-as1/README.md

 # cot-4500-as1
 Numerical Calculus Assignment 1

 This code is to run and correctly calculate and display the answers to Assignment 1.
-This code is run using Python, and all specific libraries required are specified in the requirements.txt file.
+This code is run using Python.
+No additional libraries are required as only the math library was used, which comes default with Python.